PseudoDevs/IamGhost/bmd2.md

-Last updated: 2024-04-09 11:34:42
+Last updated: 2024-04-09 11:35:14
-Random Quote: So a guy with cancer can't be an asshole??
-Believe me, I speak from experience. - Saul Goodman
+Random Quote: Sometimes, even when you know something's a mistake, you gotta make it anyway. - Ted Mosby